by Samy Sriram

 4. Fidelity Ethereum Fund ($FETH)

 The Fidelity Ethereum Fund ($FETH) is a spot exchange-traded product measured by the performance of the Fidelity Ethereum Reference Rate.
-The fund is suitable for those seeking exposure to ether, offering easy integration into portfolios with standard reporting and transparent pricing.
+The fund is the third-largest by assets under management which currently sit at US$2.97B.

 5. Bitwise Ethereum ETF ($ETHW)